HOW DOES ONE BECOME A CONTESTANT ON JEOPARDY!?

 Can we be certain that you will visit my preferred audition city this year?

-The cities listed on the registration form are currently under consideration by the contestant department, but there is no guarantee that auditions will be he'd in each of them this year.
+The cities listed on the registration form are currently under consideration by the contestant department, but there is no guarantee that auditions will be held in each of them this year.

 Can I change my audition city after registration?